rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 });
 ```

-While it looks a bit more verbose than with `redux-saga-test-plan`, it preserves the *Given-When-Then* structure and allows you to use a store like you would use in your application code.
+While it looks a bit more verbose than with `redux-saga-test-plan`, it preserves the *Given-When-Then* structure and allows you to use a store like you would use in your application code with its native API like `dispatch` and `getState`.

 From here, I can even go further and mount the complete app including a fully configured store and run a feature test on that: